-In any relationship, what we’ve found is that words can wound and words can heal.
+In any relationship, words can wound and words can heal.

-We’ve found that the right words truly can make all the difference between whether you stay in love or your relationship becomes a divorce or breakup statistic–
+We’ve found that words and your intention behind those words truly can make all the difference between whether you stay in love or your relationship becomes a divorce or breakup statistic–

 Couples who “fall in love” AND “stay in love” over a long period of time “ditch competition.”

-We can’t tell you how many times we’ve seen it in our Relationship Breakthrough Coaching work with couples…
+We can’t tell you how many times we’ve seen it in our coaching work with individuals and couples…

 Couples compete with each other about big and small things (even in playful ways) and sit around in amazement